borisdayma/docs/docs/sweeps/overview.md

 ### Initialize the project

-Create your project in the in the wandb CLI or W&B UI:
+Create your project with the wandb CLI or W&B UI:
 ```shell
 wandb init # If you haven't already initialized your project
 ```